AndyBrunner/Domino-JAddin/docs/README.md

 **AddinName.class**

-The user code runs in this class and does all the processing of the application.
-Several methods are called from the framework and may be implemented by the user class.
+The user code runs in this subclass of JAddinThread and does all the processing of the application.
+Several methods are called from the framework which can be implemented by the user class.
 When the user class terminates, the framework will perform its cleanup and terminates the JAddin main thread.

-- addinStart() is called to run the application code
-- addinCommand() is called for any console command entered
-- addinStop() is called just before termination
-- addinNextHour() and addinNextDay() are called at these time intervals
-- See the documentation for all other supporting methods
+**Method** | **Description**
+addinStart() | Starts the the application code addinCommand() | When any console command is entered addinStop() | Called before termination addinNextHour() | Called at each new hour addinNextDay() | Called at each new day

+There are many supporting methods provided by the superclass JAddinThread (see the documentation).

 ### 4. Console Commands